biolab/orange2/docs/reference/rst/Orange.data.table.rst

         tables.
 All tables must have the same length.
 Domains are combined so that each (ordinary) feature appears only once in the resulting table.
-The class attribute is the last class attribute in the list of tables; for instance, if three tables are merged but the last one is class-less, the class attribute for the new table will come from the second table.
+The class attribute is the last class attribute in the list of tables, while all other class attributes are added as ordinary features.
+For instance, if three tables are merged but the last one is class-less, the class attribute for the new table will come from the second table.
 Meta attributes for the new domain are merged based on id's: if the